A clear home workstation helps turn the start of the day into a focused routine.

 Set the Tone for Your Day

 The way you start the day affects how quickly you settle into work.
-You do not need a dramatic routine; you need a repeatable one.
+A repeatable routine matters more than a dramatic one.

-Try a short sequence: get dressed, drink water, open your task list, and choose the first important task before checking social media.
+Try a short sequence.
+Get dressed, drink water, and open your task list.
+Choose the first important task before checking social media.
 If mornings are difficult, waking up earlier may help only if you also protect your sleep.

 Prepare Household Tasks Ahead of Time